Regulation of Dopamine Synaptic Transmission

 Our lab examines the neuronal mechanisms controlling the synaptic, cellular and circuit function of the mesolimbic dopamine system.
 The release of dopamine is a critical component required for learning about rewards in our environment, initiating movements and learning sequences of events.
 To perform these behaviors, the timing and amount of dopamine released needs to be tightly regulated.
 We use a combination of electrophysiology, imaging, electrochemisty, and optogenetics to study the neural circuitry controlling the synaptic release of dopamine and examine the disruptions in this system that are thought to underlie psychiatric disorders such as drug addiction and schizophrenia.

-The third area of interest examines how other synaptic inputs regulate the excitability of dopamine cells.
+A second area of interest examines how synaptic inputs regulate the excitability of dopamine neurons in the VTA.
 Inhibitory and excitatory synaptic inputs are important regulators of dopamine cell excitability.
 These inputs control the baseline firing of dopamine cells and drive bursting activity.
 All known drugs of abuse (ranging from cocaine and morphine to alcohol and nicotine) stimulate the release of dopamine.
 The strength of these synaptic inputs becomes potentiated following administration of drugs of abuse.
 This is thought to be one of the initial triggers that may initiate and/or underlie addiction.
 Our work aims to understand the basic physiology by which these synaptic inputs regulate dopamine cell firing with the long-term goal being to understand the underlying alterations that result from drug abuse.

 - Marcott PF, Mamaligas AA & CP Ford.
 Phasic Dopamine Release Drives Rapid Activation of Striatal D2-Receptors.
 Neuron.
 84:1-13, 2014.